 Yogurt Fun Facts We Missed

-Let us know if we may have missed any yogurt fun facts in the comment section.
+Let us know if we may have missed any yogurt fun facts in the comment section or food truck forum.
 We love to add to these lists.
-If we can verify that the facts, we will give the reader credit in this article.
+If we can verify the facts, we will give the reader credit in this article.

 Reference: Wikipedia: Fun Facts about Yogurt.